-HB 975 PASSED (=SB 898): This bill provides a special status for fundraising by major league sports teams and would create an entirely new chapter in the Occupations Code to permit professional sports clubs-from the NFL, NBA, MLB, MLS-that maintain §501(c)(3) tax-exempt charitable foundations to conduct raffles at every home game in their venues to benefit their charitable causes.
-Related: SJR 39.
+HB 975 PASSED (=SB 898): This bill provides a special status for fundraising by major league sports teams and creates an entirely new chapter in the Occupations Code to permit professional sports clubs-from the NFL, NBA, MLB, MLS-that maintain §501(c)(3) tax-exempt charitable foundations to conduct "50-50" raffles at every home game in their venues to benefit their charitable causes.
+Related: HJR 73 PASSED.